klimzaporojets/e2e-kb-ie/README.md

-# Injecting knowledge base information into end-to-end jointentity and relation extraction and coreference resolution
+# Injecting Knowledge Base Information into End-to-End Joint Entity and Relation Extraction and Coreference Resolution

 The code is being prepared for release and will be available soon!